4d/docs/docs/Concepts/dt_collection.md

 You can create two types of collections:

-- regular (non-shared) collections, using the [`New collection`](API/CollectionClass.md#new-collection) command.
+- regular (non-shared) collections, using the [`New collection`](API/CollectionClass.md#new-collection) command or collection literal syntax (`[]`).
 These collections can be edited without any specific access control but cannot be shared between processes.
 - shared collections, using the [`New shared collection`](API/CollectionClass.md#new-shared-collection) command.
 These collections can be shared between processes, including preemptive threads.
 Access to these collections is controlled by [`Use...End use`](Concepts/shared.md#useend-use) structures.

-For more information, refer to the [Shared objects and collections](Concepts/shared.md) section.
+For more information, refer to the [Shared objects and collections](shared.md) section.

 ## Collection functions

 4D collection references benefit from special class functions (sometimes named *member functions*).
-Collection functions are listed in the [Class API Reference](API/CollectionClass.md) section.
+Collection functions are listed in the [Class API Reference](../API/CollectionClass.md) section.

 For example: